ptesar/pauls-hacks/README.md

 Simplified guide to auto unlock primary and secondary LUKS volumes with TPM using clevis and systemd-cryptenroll on boot, without dracut.

-## Host Provisioning
+## Linux Host Provisioning

  ### [Provision .NET and PostgreSQL on Debian 12 Systems](./provision-dotnet-and-posgresql-debian-12.md)

- Step by step guide to provision .NET runtime and PosgreSQL for self sufficient web application hosting on Debian 12 systems.
+ Step by step guide to provision .NET runtime and PostgreSQL for self sufficient web application hosting on Debian 12 systems.

 ## Disclaimer

 The information is provided without warranty of any kind, express, implied or otherwise, including without limitation, any warranty of fitness for a particular purpose.
 In no event shall the author be liable to anyone for any direct, special, incidental, indirect or consequential damages of any kind of this software.
 Goes without saying that you should backup everything if you are touching systems with data you can't afford to lose.
-These guides are